Essential graded algebra over polynomial rings with real exponents: Generator functors and tops

 \subsection{Closed generator functors along faces}

 \mbox{}

-Generators along faces of partially ordered groups make sense just as cogenerators along faces do; however, they are detected not by localization but by the Matlis dual operation in Example~\ref{e:dual-of-localization}, which is likely unfamiliar (and is surely less familiar than localization).
+Closed generators along faces of partially ordered abelian groups make sense just as closed cogenerators along faces do.
+This section makes the relevant definitions and explores the duality between closed generators and cogenerators along faces (Theorem~\ref{t:topc=socc^vee}).
+The main complication, when it comes to how to think about these things, is that generators along faces are detected not by localization but by the Matlis dual operation in Example~\ref{e:dual-of-localization}, which is likely unfamiliar (and is surely less familiar than localization).
 An element in the following can be thought of as an inverse limit of elements of~$\cM$ taken along the negative of the face~$\rho$.
 This is Matlis dual to the construction of the localization~$\cM_\rho$ as a direct limit.

 \begin{defn} Fix a face~$\rho$ of a partially ordered group~$\cQ$ and a $\cQ$-module~$\cM$.~~Set

 \end{defn}

 The following is Matlis dual to Definition~\ref{d:socct}.\ref{i:global-socc-tau}; see Theorem~\ref{t:topc=socc^vee}.
 Duals for the rest of Definition~\ref{d:socct} are omitted for reasons detailed in Remarks~\ref{r:global-closed-gen} and~\ref{r:no-local-top}.